Anson Chan: Personal life

 Among her seven siblings, twin sister Ninson ran a travel agency; brother Philip Fang Shun-sang (b.
 1941) worked as a Chinese interpreter at the United Nations in Geneva until 1999 (and died in 2013 after jumping from his home in Lantau).
 Another brother, David Fang Jin-sheng, was a former orthopaedics lecturer and head of the Hong Kong Academy of Medicine; and another brother, John Fang Meng-sang, is a lawyer.
 In 2006, John became embroiled in a controversy over the death of his former lover in mysterious circumstances in a flat owned by him in 1995.
 A coroner's inquest unanimously ruled her death accidental or by misadventure.

 She was married to Archibald ("Archie") Chan Tai-wing from 1963 until his death in 2010.
-Six years her senior, Archibald was a director of Caltex Oil and taught science at St Joseph's College, his alma mater.
+Six years her senior, Archibald was a director of Caltex and taught science at St Joseph's College, his alma mater.
 He was also in the Hong Kong Auxiliary Police from 1987 to 1996, when he retired as a commandant.

 The couple had two children, son Andrew Chan Hung-wai and daughter Michelle Chan Wai-ling (who died in 2020, aged 57), and four grandchildren.

 On 25 June 2020, she announced that she would retire from political and civic life.
 In a public statement, she said that she has long promised her children that she would step back from "civic and political engagement and lead a quieter life".
 The death of her daughter in May 2020 was a driving factor for her retirement because she wanted some "time and space to mourn and recover" and that she wanted to spend as much time with her family, particularly with her granddaughters and son-in-law.
 Her statement ends with her urging the young people of Hong Kong not to lose hope for the future and to "continue to hold fast to the values that underpins our unique city but to do so in a law abiding and peaceful manner".

 Honours

 In recognition of her 34 years of public service to the British Crown, Chan was awarded the Hong Kong Grand Bauhinia Medal in 1999.

 She was then appointed by Queen Elizabeth II as Honorary Dame Grand Cross of the Order of St Michael and St George in 2002 in recognition of her service with the Hong Kong government before the handover.
 Such award was usually given only to Governors of Hong Kong before the transfer of sovereignty.

 She is an honorary fellow of SOAS University of London.

-In recognition of her commitment to democracy and the empowerment of women, and her service as Patron of the University, Asian University for Women conferred upon Anson Chan an honorary doctorate degree on 20 May 2017.
+In recognition of her commitment to democracy and the empowerment of women, and her service as Patron of the university, Asian University for Women conferred upon Anson Chan an honorary doctorate degree on 20 May 2017.